shiritani/Blog/README.md

-My own work based on this one https://github.com/shiritani/ProjectRepositoryAndUnitOfWork Please kill me
+Assignment based on this one https://github.com/shiritani/ProjectRepositoryAndUnitOfWork

+Please kill me